pablosolar/Alithea_TranscriptomePipeline/submodules/transcriptome_dea/README.md

 After execution, the **quantification results** are stored in the directory specified by `results_dir`.

+Additionally, this module generates an `md5sum.txt` file listing checksums for key output files.

 ---

 ## **Decisions I Took in the R Script**